DarkwarePX/Trainer-Skins/README.md

 - Missing skin files automatically use the default trainer sprite as a fallback
 - You can add or remove skins without any issues, to add a new skin go to `mods\trainer_skins\assets\skins` directory and create a folder with skin name
-- The skin selection interface adapts to the frame chosen in the settings
+- The skin selection interface adapts to the frame chosen in the settings -if you hasnt front2 or front3 (rival) mod will use front

 ## Skin Structure